angeldgm/Switcheroo-desktops/README.md

 - `Shift + Mouse Wheel` scrolls through columns.
 - `Shift + Click` and `Ctrl + Click` select windows for multi-selection (for closing multiple windows at once).

-## Column Mode

-Switcheroo displays windows in five columns:

-- The center column shows the 10 most recently used windows and all windows not shown in other columns.
-- The three columns to the left show windows from the three most common applications.
-- The rightmost column shows pinned windows (defined in _Options_).

 ## Todo List

 - [x] Performance improvements regarding UI Automation -> Disabled UIA access.